utzmankazeem/ciaoChat/Readme.md

 ### Chatbot App

-This project was built on socket io... with `[Node Engine & expres.js library].`
+This project was built on socket io... with `[Node Engine, expres.js & socket.Io].`

 ## Features